DeepLabCut/Docker4DeepLabCut2.0/README.md

 ```
 Do not run this with sudo.

-## Using the Docker for Training and Video Analysis:

  - Enter the container via the terminal (to get terminal access in container):
 ```
 docker exec --user $USER -it containername /bin/bash